America (America album)

-America is the debut studio album by America, released in 1971.
-It was initially released without "A Horse with No Name", which was released as a single in late 1971.
+America is the debut studio album by the rock band America, released in January 1972.
+It was initially released without "A Horse with No Name", which was released as a single in Europe in late 1971 and in the US in January 1972.
 When "A Horse with No Name" became a worldwide hit in early 1972, the album was re-released with that track.

-The album went to No. 1 on the Billboard album chart in the United States and stayed there for five weeks.
-It produced two hit singles; "A Horse with No Name" spent three weeks at No. 1 on the Billboard singles chart in 1972 (it peaked at No. 3 on the Adult Contemporary chart), and "I Need You" hit No. 9 on the Billboard singles chart and No. 7 on the AC chart.
-Several other songs received radio airplay on FM stations playing album tracks, including "Sandman" (long-rumored to be about the United States Navy VQ-2 air squadron formerly based in Rota, Spain) and "Three Roses".
-The album was certified platinum by the RIAA for sales in excess of one million units in the U.S.
+The album went to the top of Billboards album chart in the United States and stayed there for five weeks.
+It produced two hit singles, with "A Horse with No Name" which spent three weeks on top of the Billboard singles chart in 1972, and "I Need You" hit the ninth position on the Billboard singles chart.
+Several other songs received radio airplay on FM stations, including "Sandman" and "Three Roses".
+The album was certified platinum by the RIAA for sales in excess of one million units in the United States.

-Reception
+Critical reception

 In his AllMusic review, music critic David Cleary called the band's debut album a "folk-pop classic" and concluded, "In spite of its flaws, this platter is very highly recommended."